Congratulations on being accepted and for making the decision to attend UB.

 - Deposit payments are non-refundable.

-- To pay by mail, send a bank draft or money order, drawn on a U.S. bank, payable to: “University of Bridgeport”, along with all required forms (Admissions Confirmation Form and Housing Contract) to the following address:
+- If paying by mail, please send the payment with all required forms (Admissions Confirmation Form and Housing Contract) to the following address:

 University of Bridgeport

 126 Park Avenue

 All new students to the University of Bridgeport are required to attend a Check-In Session prior to registering for classes.
 During this time, you will:

 - Present your official documents (transcripts, test scores, etc.) to admissions